 Note.
-As at 1 July 2020On commencement of this Plan, wetland inflow assessment is based on flows in the Gwydir River at Yarraman Bridge gauge (418004) minus estimated delivery losses and water use between there and the wetland.
+As at 1 July 2020, wetland inflow assessment is based on flows in the Gwydir River at Yarraman Bridge gauge (418004) minus estimated delivery losses and water use between there and the wetland.

 54 Flow after extreme wet period